lsst-tstn/tstn-023/index.rst

 DDS Communication Architecture
 ==============================

-Before describing the tests performed at NCSA, it might be useful to have some understanding of how OpenSplice DDS communication works.
+Before describing the tests performed at NCSA, it is important to have an understanding of how OpenSplice DDS communication works.
 Basically, the communication is broken down into a set of services, that are in charge of a particular aspect of the process.
 These services are highly configurable and it is even possible to run the the system with only a subset of them.